RockHong/vim-env/GeneralVimHelp.md

  TO DO

-    too wordy, let's make it more concise add :help links
+    too wordy, let us make it more concise add :help links

 There is an excellent tutorial on using cscope with Vim, from installing to becoming an expert.